By Mike Olsen, CEO

 Read and change all your data on the websites you visit: To make sure test takers aren’t navigating to websites or tabs that can give them an unfair advantage, Proctorio will monitor web traffic only during the designated exam period.

-Proctorio does not have access to your browser history at any time, ever.
-Neither Proctorio nor your exam administrator can see any websites you visited prior to the start of the exam or any you visit after you have completed your exam.
+Proctorio does not have access to your browser history.
+Institution-approved representatives will not be able to see the sites you visited prior to the start of the exam or any sites you visit after you have completed your exam.

-We capture IP addresses in a truncated format so that neither exam administrators nor Proctorio employees can access them in full.
+We capture IP addresses in a truncated format so that institution-approved representatives cannot access them in full.
 The recordings are stored with Zero-Knowledge encryption for a length of time according to each institution’s requirements.
 You can read more about our security and privacy practices here.

 Access your webcam and microphone: When your exam administrator requests certain settings – such as recording the video, audio, or testing environment, Proctorio will need to access the webcam and microphone during the exam and only has access to these devices while on your institution’s testing website.
 We do not obtain a blanket or global permission for this feature.